Corneal tattooing: Disadvantages

 Some of the disadvantages of corneal tattooing are the difficulty of performing the procedure and the risk of the procedure.
 Corneal tattooing is a procedure that is very difficult to perform precisely.
 Often, the area tattooed fades after time and rarely remains permanently.
 The size of the area tattooed also might reduce over time.
 Sometimes, the results are not what were expected, and the eye might need to be re-tattooed.
 Also, results may not last very long because of the multiple incisions, and the multiple lacerations might cause recurrent corneal erosions.
 Finally, not all leucoma respond to the tattooing.
 J.N.
 Roy says, "All leucomas do not equally respond to intervention, which must be done only on those which present old, solid and flat corneal cicatrices."

 There are also some considerable dangers linked to corneal tattooing.
 Going blind from the attempt of the procedure is a possibility.
 Some patients complain of slight redness and that it feels like something is in their eye.
 The ink might not remain in the cornea and could possibly cause keratitis.
 Other complications include "toxic reaction, iridocyclitis, persistent corneal epithelial defects, and corneal ulceration."
 Physicians may also run into problems such as fading, reduction in size, and short-term results.

 Advances in technology

 Advances in technology have decreased the actual practice of corneal tattooing over the years.
 Instead, some of the following methods are used to disguise any corneal scarring: corneal grafting, keratoplasty techniques, and tinted contact lenses.
 Also, advances in technology have decreased the probability of developing a dense corneal leucoma, such as chemotherapy, antibiotics, and the avoidance of "heroic measures of therapy."
 Although such advances in technology have decreased the popularity of corneal tattooing, some still practice it.
 Sekundo et al. believe that the combination of new technology and old techniques might increase the popularity of tattooing in the future.
 More recently Jorge Alió described a technique combining keratopigmentation and the use of a femtosecond laser in the treatment of essential iris atrophy.
-This technique has also been used for cosmetic purposes on healthy eyes.
+This technique was first used for purely cosmetic purposes on healthy eyes by Francis Ferrari.